The Incoming Class of Fall 2013

-The Class of 2015 at Gonzaga University School of Law represents one of the strongest and most diverse classes at Gonzaga Law in recent years.
+The Gonzaga University School of Law Class of 2016, which began orientation this week, is the most diverse class to ever matriculate at Gonzaga Law in its 101-year history.

-The 2012 incoming 1L class is smaller than the 2011 incoming class.
-In response to the nationwide drop in applications to law school, Gonzaga chose to maintain its focus on students whom, in its experience, demonstrate the academic strength and personal characteristics necessary to succeed in law school and in their career goals.
+The Class of 2016 is smaller than the classes of 2015 and 2014.
+In response to the nationwide drop in applications to law school, Gonzaga once again chose to admit students who, in its experience, demonstrate the academic and personal characteristics that are strongly correlated with success in law school and post-law school career goals.

-Statistics based on the first day of 2012 Orientation.
-The official statistical report on the 2012 incoming class will be released on October 5, 2012.
+These statistics are based on the first day of 2013 Orientation, Tuesday, Aug.
+20. The official statistical report on the 2013 incoming class will be released in early October.

 LSAT & GPA Profile